Lucky-Orange/BlackHawk/README.md

 ###include as sub project

-Drag BlackHawk/BlackHawk.xcodeproj into your project as d sub project.
+Drag BlackHawk/BlackHawk.xcodeproj into your project as a sub project.

 ###copy files